 System Consideration

-Component calculation will need to be done at the lowest level of curve disaggregation such that the output of the component which includes cash flows and potentially risk premia are allocated to the appropriate Desks.(I don’t agree - the component calcs will not be a the lowest disaggregation because it is below the tariffcurve that the any originator can select).
-Tariff curves will need to be disaggregated into the “subpositions” for hedging purposes.
+Component calculation will need to be done at the lowest level of curve disaggregation such that the output of the component which includes cash flows and potentially risk premia are allocated to the appropriate Desks.
+An example would be pricing an option on a curve comprised of two underlying curves – this would involve knowing the volatilities of the indivdual curves as well as the correlation among them unless the combined volatilities are provided as part of the combined curve that is called when a component calculation is occurring.

+The date of the regulatory switch option will have to be integrated into the service price calculation since the pricing is different between utility and market sourcing.

 Service Desk Issues (Sandy?, Tom Blanks)